 Part of what makes Sofrito special is its Latin-Caribbean twist on American pub food.
 You can still get burgers, wings, and fries, but the menu is also full of mango, pico de gallo, and yucca.
-Last night I enjoyed the steak because it was the daily deal, but next time I want to check out the flavorful and unique “taco bar” options.
+Last night I enjoyed the steak because it was the daily deal, but next time I want to check out the flavorful and unique “bar taco” options.
 And for having such a creative menu, the prices are surprisingly affordable.
 Best of all, they try to get as many ingredients as possible from local farms.

 Looking around the bar, and Sofrito’s Facebook page, it’s obvious that the people here love the city of Reading as much as I do.
 The walls are covered with Reading memorabilia, of course including plenty of signs for old Reading Premium beer.
 The Reading Beer cooler behind the bar is one of the most fun decorations, which has been there for at least 50 years and according to the Reading Eagle, might be the only one in existence that actually still works.

-Sofrito also has a cabana deck out back, which officially opens for their Cinco de Mayo party.
+Sofrito also has a cabana deck out back, which officially opens each year for their Cinco de Mayo party.
 And speaking of parties, Sofrito brings in DJs and musicians on the weekend nights, but the atmosphere at dinner time was pretty relaxed.

 Check out Sofrito at 220 Douglass Street any day of the week for lunch, dinner, or drinks.
 Parking is on the street, but we had no problem finding a place right out front.